cocos/cocos-docs/en/scripting/modules/example-protobufjs.md

 ### Expansion: Use npm Mirrors

 npm reads and downloads packages from the [official npmjs source](https://www.npmjs.com/) by default.
-Some countries or regions may have network issues that cause installation to fail or install too slowly, so it is recommended to fix this by switching mirrors.
+As some countries or regions may have network issues that cause installation to fail or install too slowl, it is recommended to fix this by switching mirrors.

 First, install the npm package [nrm](https://www.npmjs.com/package/nrm) globally.